webmotions/fake-authentication-jwtbearer/README.md

-# Fake Authentication Jwt Bearer
+# Fake Authentication Jwt Bearer for ASP.NET Core 2

 This code allow to fake a Jwt Bearer and build integration test for ASP.Net Core application.
 By this way we can fake any authentication we need, without the need to really authenticate a user.
 This code is based on [Microsoft.AspNetCore.Authentication.JwtBearer](https://github.com/aspnet/Security/tree/dev/src/Microsoft.AspNetCore.Authentication.JwtBearer).

+ > If You need it for ASP.NET Core 1, check [Tag 1.0.4](/tree/1.0.4)

 ## How to install it?

-First add this package to your Nuget configuration file : [GST.Fake.Authentication.JwtBearer 1.0.0](https://www.nuget.org/packages/GST.Fake.Authentication.JwtBearer/1.0.0).
+First add this package to your Nuget configuration file : [GST.Fake.Authentication.JwtBearer](https://www.nuget.org/packages/GST.Fake.Authentication.JwtBearer).

 Let's imagine we are coding integration tests in the project `MyApp.TestsIntegration`.